Dembrane/pilot/readme.md

 - Directus CMS integration
 - Multi-language support (en-US, nl-NL)

-Rest of the docs are a TODO -sam
+Rest of the docs are a TODO